tmaxmax/go-sse/README.md

 It is strongly recommended to use tagged versions of `go-sse` in your projects.
 The `master` branch has tested but unreleased and maybe undocumented changes, which may break backwards compatibility - use with caution.

-The library is split into two subpackages, named suggestively: `server` and `client`.
+The library provides both server-side and client-side implementations of the protocol.
 The implementations are completely decoupled and unopinionated: you can connect to a server created using `go-sse` from the browser and you can connect to any server that emits events using the client!

 If you are not familiar with the protocol or not sure how it works, read [MDN's guide for using server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events).
 [The spec](https://html.spec.whatwg.org/multipage/server-sent-events.html) is also useful read!